 On the night of 12th May 1866, John discovered a ‘new’ star, T Coronae Borealis.
 John Birmingham also had a crater on the moon named after him, The Birmingham Lunar Crater, when he discovered a crater which had been present, but had disappeared.
 This success of this find led him to acquire a powerful new telescope from Thomas Cooke of York (which cost £120), fitted with a lens made by Thomas Grubb of Dublin.

 John Birmingham, using a 4.5-inch (110 mm) Cooke refractor, made a special study of red stars and revised and extended Schjellerup’s Catalogue of Red Stars.
 Six hundred and fifty eight of these objects were included.

 He presented this work to the Royal Irish Academy in 1876 and was awarded the Cunningham Medal.
 In 1881 he discovered a deep red star in Cygnus constellation.
 This star is named after him.
 He also studied and wrote articles about planets, meteor showers and sunspots.

 John never married, although he was reputed to have illegitimate children.
 John died at the Millbrook Estate on 7th September 1884 at the age of 68.
 Ending the direct male line of the Norman De Birminghams

 of Athenry and Dunmore.

-All that remains of his possessions is his telescope, which is on display at the Milltown Community Museum.
+All that remains of his possessions is his telescope, which is on display at Milltown Heritage Museum.